joelbengs/Simulated-Quantization-of-EfficientViT-SAM/README.md

 # Simulated Quantization of EfficientViT-SAM

+Code repo for the master's thesis ["Accelerated Segmentation with Mixed-Precision Quantization of EfficientViT-SAM"](https://lup.lub.lu.se/student-papers/search/publication/9174462), conducted in collaboration with Ericsson's device platform research team.

-This repository applies simulated quantization to [EfficientViT-SAM](https://github.com/mit-han-lab/efficientvit), a state-of-the-art segmentation model.
+This repo applies simulated quantization to [EfficientViT-SAM](https://github.com/mit-han-lab/efficientvit), a state-of-the-art segmentation model.
 Below is an outline of results, implementation details, and how to use this framework.
-A word of caution: the simulation accuracy does not aggree with results obtained when deploying simulation using NVIDIA TensorRT.
+We also deployed quantized models using Nividia's TensorRT SDK without simulation.

+## Abstract in plain english

+We modified selective layers inside the PyTorch architecture of transformer-based computer vision model, with the goal of improving speed without loosing accuracy.
+We failed in that aspect, as accuracy droped heavily.
+Our contribution to the research field was instead that we identified the specific architectural component inside the model that caused the failure, i.e. a direction for future research (fix the sensitive layer and you may succeed in speeding up the model).

 ## EfficientViT Applications
 EfficientViT has many applications, one of which is Segment Anything